-https://www.dupageco.org/EDP/Stormwater_Mana gement/6597/ Rivers and Streams are necessary components of successfully functioning ecosystems.
+Kane County Watershed Planning and Special Projects Rivers and Streams are necessary components of successfully functioning ecosystems.
 It is important to protect the beneficial functions and integrity of our local streams and rivers.
 Development near stream systems has the potential to increase flooding, especially in urban areas where there is a lot of impervious surface and a greater amount of stormwater runoff.
 Pollution is also an issue for stream systems in urban and rural areas.
 It is rare for any surface waters to be impacted by only one source of pollution.
 With few exceptions, every landuse activity is a potential source of nonpoint source water pollution (IEPA Nonpoint Source Pollution).

-The Illinois Environmental Protection Agency (IEPA) provides the following in regards to nonpoint source pollution, "Nonpoint source pollution (NPS) occurs when runoff from rain and snowmelt carries pollutants into waterways such as rivers, streams, lakes, wetlands, and even groundwater.
+The Illinois Environmental Protection Agency (IEPA) provides the following regarding nonpoint source pollution: "Nonpoint source pollution (NPS) occurs when runoff from rain and snowmelt carries pollutants into waterways such as rivers, streams, lakes, wetlands, and even groundwater.
 Examples of or sources of NPS pollution in Illinois include runoff from farm fields, livestock facilities, construction sites, lawns and gardens, city streets and parking lots, surface coal mines, and forestry.
 The major sources of NPS pollution in Illinois are agriculture, urban runoff, and habitat modification."